davidpricedev/wandering-puzzler/README.md

 - in some cases we need to either trigger movement checks for diagonals too?
 If a rock is up a slope wall and can't roll down due to a shrub/diamond, it should fall after the player walks over the diamond/shrub
   - I think I need to keep track of whether a rock/arrow is supported or not - and then check every turn to see if a "supported" rock/arrow is no longer supported.
 That might help with the sliding-off issue too - since a rock/arrow that is supported doesn't have momentum to slide off.
 - a moving rock should trigger rocks above it to move once it moves out of the way
-- off-by-1 issue with boundary

 ## TODO

-- add a try again button on gameover and handle clicks for it (also handle space key as restart when on gameover screen)
+- add a try again button on gameover and handle clicks for it
 - add level list drop-down to select level
-- make levels chain - after completing one move to the next
-- add a few intro levels to introduce the various mechanics
+- implement an undo feature to roll back up to N moves